 Consumer marketers have been all over the concept of habit formation, as it is the basis for much of the sales and profits in the world’s vast Unnecessary Products industry.
-But now the cat is out of the bag, and the fruits of this scientific study are available for you to use to your own advantage, instead of Proctor and Gamble just using them on you.
+But now the cat is out of the bag, and the fruits of this scientific study are available for you to use to your own advantage, instead of Coca Cola and Apple just using them on you.

 If we can gain a more accurate understanding of what habits are and how to change them, we can get much more control over our own lives.
 And the studies that figured all this out have been fascinating.

-In one study, the brains of test rats were monitored, first as they learned their way though a maze to some cheese, then as they eventually repeated the maze run effortlessly every time they were released.
+In one study, researchers watched the brain activity of lab rodents, first as they learned their way though a maze to some cheese, then as they eventually repeated the maze run effortlessly every time they were released.
 Neurological activity was massive at first, but after the habit had been formed, they could race through with very quiet brains, making no decisions between the initial click sound that marked the opening gate and the moment they finished their relatively complicated quest and kicked back with a fine meal as their reward.

 Even if removed from the maze and trained for other things, the rats could re-activate the old maze program much later in their lives.
 And even if the maze was booby-trapped, with sickness-inducing cheese or an electric floor, the rats still played out their habit scripts to their own detriment.

 Why is this relevant?
 Because as smart and fancy as we all are, the human brain is just a bigger collection of the same basic neurons as a rat or any other mammal.
 Which means we are subject to the same auto-pilot “chunking” of behavior.